When will the next opportunity be for public involvement?

 The overall project cost can fluctuate based on a number of factors that will over time become more precise as project phases are completed, but at this time, the project is estimated to cost $98 million, not including the cost of the White River Bridge.
 The White River Bridge costs will be covered by our vital partner in this project, Hamilton County.

-A vehicle excise tax of $25 per registered vehicle per year will be proposed for adoption to generate revenue from local road users.
-Additionally, the City will be tapping numerous other funding sources to minimize the costs to be borne by taxpayers.
+A vehicle excise tax of $25 per registered vehicle per year has been proposed and adopted to generate revenue from local road users.
+Additionally, the City will be utilizing numerous other funding sources to minimize the costs to be borne by the City's current residential and business property owners.
 Road Impact Fees, collected from new development, will also be used to cover a portion of the project cost.

 Under Indiana law, municipalities establish an annual budget that is reviewed and adopted by the City Council.
 In recent years, the Council has set a $1.10 tax rate ceiling (meaning Noblesville property owners pay $1.10 for every $100 of assessed valuation to the City).
 Tax rates from other overlapping units (county, school corporation, township) also contribute to property owners total tax bills, which are subject to Indiana’s Constitutional property tax caps.